Analysis of the heavy quarkonium states $h_c$ and $h_b$ with QCD sum rules: Introduction

-The QCD sum rules is a powerful theoretical tool in studying the heavy quarkonium states \cite{SVZ79,Reinders85}, and the existing works focus on the $S$-wave heavy quarkonium states $J/\psi$, $\eta_c$, $\Upsilon$, $\eta_b$, and the $P$-wave spin-triplet heavy quarkonium states $\chi_{cJ}$, $\chi_{bJ}$, $J=0,1,2$, while the works on the $P$-wave spin-singlet heavy quarkonium states $h_c$ and $h_b$ are few \cite{Reinders85,NarisonBook}, and the interpolating currents $\bar{Q}(x)\partial_\mu \gamma_5 Q(x)$ are used, $Q=c,b$, with the prediction $M_{h_c(1\rm{P})}=(3.51\pm0.01)\,\rm{GeV}$ \cite{Reinders85}.
-The heavy quarkonium states play an important role both in studying the interplays between the perturbative and nonperturbative QCD and in understanding the heavy quark dynamics due to the absence of the light quark contaminations.
-The $P$-wave spin-singlet heavy quarkonium states $h_Q$ have the spin-parity-charge-conjunction $J^{PC}=1^{+-}$, the tensor currents $\bar{Q}(x)\sigma_{\mu\nu}Q(x)$ without derivatives have the following properties under the parity and charge-conjunction transforms,
+The heavy quarkonium states play an important role both in studying the interplays between the perturbative and nonperturbative QCD and in understanding the heavy quark dynamics due to absence of the light quark contaminations.
+In this article, we study the heavy quarkonium states $h_c$ and $h_b$ with the QCD sum rules, explore their quark structures, and make predictions for the masses to be confronted with experimental data.
+The QCD sum rules is a powerful (nonperturbative) theoretical tool in studying the heavy quarkonium states \cite{SVZ79,Reinders85}, the existing works focus on the $S$-wave heavy quarkonium states $J/\psi$, $\eta_c$, $\Upsilon$, $\eta_b$, and the $P$-wave spin-triplet heavy quarkonium states $\chi_{cJ}$, $\chi_{bJ}$, $J=0,1,2$, while the works on the $P$-wave spin-singlet heavy quarkonium states $h_c$ and $h_b$ are few \cite{Reinders85,NarisonBook}.
+On the other hand, the heavy quarkonium spectrum have been studied extensively by the (potential) nonrelativistic QCD, and the existing works also focus on the $S$-wave heavy quarkonium states and $P$-wave spin-triplet heavy quarkonium states \cite{NRQCD}, the works on the $P$-wave spin-singlet heavy quarkonium states $h_Q$ are few \cite{NRQCD-hQ}.
+In the (potential) nonrelativistic QCD, the fine splittings and hyperfine splittings among the heavy quarkonium states are treated perturbatively.